Austrian Defense

-and at best Black is playing for a draw.

 Grandmaster Hikaru Nakamura employed the unusual opening a few times in 2023 and 2024.
 With the opening, he drew former world champion Magnus Carlsen in the Champions Chess Tour 2023 finals and beat reigning world champion Ding Liren in Norway Chess 2024.
 He employed a similar opening in the Candidates Tournament 2024, beating R Praggnanandhaa with the black pieces in a game beginning with 1.d4 d5 2.Nf3 Nf6 3.c4 c5.
 Nakamura defeated Luca Moroni and drew against Bogdan-Daniel Deac with the opening in the 2024 World Rapid Chess Championship.